This is the multi-page printable view of this section. Click here to print.

 • Capacity expansion support: individual PVC expansion support (automatic volume expansion in 8 Gi increments)

-nfs-subdir-external-sc (default)DeleteNot supportednfsvers=3, noresvportLinked with default Volume (NFS) settings
+nfs-subdir-external-sc (default)DeleteNot supportednfsvers=3, noresvportBasic Volume (NFS) configuration and integration

-nfs-subdir-external-sc-retainRetainNot supportednfsvers=3, noresvportLinked with default Volume (NFS) settings
+nfs-subdir-external-sc-retainRetainNot supportednfsvers=3, noresvportBasic Volume (NFS) configuration and integration

-• (**) User can directly change the default storage class (storageclass.kubernetes.io/is-default-class: “true” annotation adjustment)
+• (**) Users can directly change the default storage class (adjust the storageclass.kubernetes.io/is-default-class: “true” annotation)

 Caution

-The features of the reclaim policy are as follows.
+The characteristics of the reclamation policy are as follows.

-• Delete: If you delete the PVC, the associated PV and physical data will also be deleted.
+• Delete: Deleting the PVC also deletes the associated PV and physical data.

-• Retain: Even if the PVC is deleted, the corresponding PV and physical data are not deleted and are retained.
-Since physical data not used by the workload may remain in storage, careful capacity management is required.
+• Retain: Even if the PVC is deleted, the associated PV and physical data are not deleted and are retained. * Physical data not used by the workload may remain in storage, so careful capacity management is required.

 Caution